-But somewhere in the heart of the city centre lies a pastel-coloured haven.
-One that does honour to its name by providing us with the sweetest decor, sweetest staff, and 9 of the sweetest furry creatures on this planet: Cat Cafe Poeslief.
+But somewhere in the heart of the city center lies a pastel-colored haven.
+One that does honor to its name by providing us with the sweetest decor, sweetest staff, and 9 of the sweetest furry creatures on this planet: Cat Cafe Poeslief.

 Soft kitty, warm kitty, little ball of fur…